Davidyang117/paychains-program-library/docs/src/stake-pool/quickstart.md

 ... (something similar repeated 9 more times)
 ```

-This operation costs 0.00328288 SOL per validator.
+This operation costs 0.00328288 PAY per validator.
 This amount is totally recoverable
 by removing the validator from the stake pool.

 ## Step 3: Deposit into the pool

-Now that your pool has validators, it needs some SOL or stake accounts for you
+Now that your pool has validators, it needs some PAY or stake accounts for you
 to manage.
-There are two possible sources of deposits: SOL or stake accounts.
+There are two possible sources of deposits: PAY or stake accounts.

-### a) Depositing SOL
+### a) Depositing PAY

 This will likely be the most attractive form of deposit, since it's the easiest
 for everyone to use.
 Normally, this will likely be done from a DeFi app or
 wallet, but in our example, we'll do it straight from the command line.
 Let's
-deposit 10 SOL into our pool:
+deposit 10 PAY into our pool:

 ```
 $ spl-stake-pool deposit-sol Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 100